JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 This is mainly useful when the solution procedure creates objects such as Jacobians, which we want to reuse when computing or differentiating the conditions.
 In that case, you may want to write the conditions differentiation rules yourself.
 A more advanced application is given by [DifferentiableFrankWolfe.jl](https://github.com/gdalle/DifferentiableFrankWolfe.jl).

+## Linear system

+### Lazy or dense

+Usually, dense Jacobians are more efficient in small dimension, while lazy operators become necessary in high dimension.
+This choice is made via the `lazy` type parameter of [`ImplicitFunction`](@ref), with `lazy = true` being the default.

+### Picking a solver

+The right linear solver to use depends on the Jacobian representation.
+You can usually stick to the default settings:

+- the direct solver `\` for dense Jacobians
+- an iterative solver from [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) for lazy operators

 ## Modeling tips